-Faculty: Brandon Christensen, Robert Conger, Michael Dean, Sara Edgerton, Robert Fruehwald, Marc Fulgham, Steven Hendricks, Leslie Jones, Carol McDowell, Gary Miller, Shane Mizicko, Jeffrey Noonan, Martin Reynolds, Timothy Schmidt, James Sifferman, Paul Thompson, Matthew Yount professional studies.
+Faculty: Brandon Christensen, Robert Conger, Peter Durow, Sara Edgerton, Robert Fruehwald, Marc Fulgham, Steven Hendricks, Leslie Jones, Shane Mizicko, Jeffrey Noonan, Martin Reynolds, Timothy Schmidt, James Sifferman, Paul Thompson, Matthew Yount

 The Department of Music offers the Bachelor of Arts in Music for students who wish to integrate music with studies in other disciplines; the Bachelor of Music for students who wish to perform professionally; and the Bachelor of Music Education for students who wish to teach public school music.
-All music degree programs prepare students for graduate and advanced
+All music degree programs prepare students for graduate and advanced professional studies.